August 23, 2018

 Interview: Hanne Lippard

-On September 22, artist Hanne Lippard will perform Mid-Afternoon Slump live in a cabin onboard the ship Hurtigruten off the coast of Norway as part of Coast Contemporary.
+On August 30, Kunsthall Stavanger will open an extensive solo exhibition with new and recent works by artist Hanne Lippard.
 Below, Lippard answers our questions about her views on the voice as artistic medium, the production of language, and the intricacies of human communication.

 Your work takes many forms: performance, sound installation, video, books and other printed matter.
 This variety of formats asks for a different level of engagement with the audience.
 How do you think about the viewer when you’re creating a new artwork?

 I always find it interesting to consider the word ‘viewer’ in relation to my work, as it is predominantly an experience of listening.
 Although neither is exclusive to the other, as my work exists in both realms, also when it is read in a book, or presented as a pure sound installation without the presence of my own body but its voice.
 In my work I reflect upon the connection between the body, and language in a broad sense.
 I often think about the body of the recipient, whether it is a reader, viewer or listener, and how my work resonates in their presence of my work.
 What do I physically touch upon without performing an actual human contact, but rather by using language and sound?